haostonh/tic-tac-toe/README.md

 - Make computer more randomized in movement, if possible
 - Develop computer to have a search algorithm
 - Gather board information into a class

+## Possible Future Additions
+- Undo and Redo command
+- More specific error messages for players
+- Expand the board size to accommodate for larger than 3x3